Buffer Marketing Library Social Media Marketing

 For visuals, we aim for consistency and familiarity with the visuals we use on social media.
 Our profile photo on Instagram matches our profile photo on Facebook.
 Our cover photo on Twitter is similar to our cover on LinkedIn.

 To create these images, you can consult a social media image size chart showing you the exact breakdown of dimensions for each photo on each network.
-For an even easier time of it, you can use a tool like Pablo or Canva, which comes with prebuilt templates that set the proper sizes for you.
+For an even easier time of it, you can use Canva, which comes with prebuilt templates that set the proper sizes for you.

 For text, your primary area to customize is the bio/info section.
 Creating a professional social media bio can be broken down into six simple rules: